knox-networks/rex-sm/guidelines.md

 ### 5. No `Input` should be processed by a state that is failed or completed
 <!-- TODO add details -->
 * completed and failed states persist as a matter of convenience for any input producers
-* Logic that depends on failed states will behave nondetermenistically because they depend upon `NodeStore` _not_ doing garbage collection on finished states
+* Logic that depends on failed states will behave nondetermenistically because they depend upon `StateStore` _not_ doing garbage collection on finished states

 The proper location for this type of logic should depend on data stored  as a result of a `Notification` produced from a failed or completed state